segmentio/segment-docs/src/engage/content/email/template.md

 1. Click **Actions**, and select **Move Templates**.
 2. Select the destination folder, then click **Move templates to folder**.

 Use the **Actions** button in your folder to remove templates or move them to a different location.
+When you remove a template, Engage returns the template to the main templates list, without deleting it.

 ## Next steps